CORRECTING and REPLACING DocGo Expands Mobile Health Services to Empire BlueCross BlueShield Members

-First paragraph, first sentence of release should read: DocGo, a leading provider of last-mile mobile health services and integrated medical transportation solutions (Nasdaq: DCGO), announced today it has executed a multi-year contract to provide mobile health services to Empire BlueCross BlueShield members, covering commercial, Medicare and Medicaid populations in New York and the Medicaid population in New Jersey. (instead of DocGo, a leading provider of last-mile mobile health services and integrated medical transportation solutions (Nasdaq: DCGO), announced today it has executed a multi-year contract to provide mobile health services to Empire BlueCross BlueShield members, covering commercial, Medicare and Medicaid populations in New York and the Medicaid population).
+First paragraph, first sentence of release dated May 5, 2022 should read: DocGo, a leading provider of last-mile mobile health services and integrated medical transportation solutions (Nasdaq: DCGO), announced today it has executed a multi-year contract to provide mobile health services to Empire BlueCross BlueShield members, covering commercial, Medicare and Medicaid populations in New York. (instead of ...covering commercial, Medicare and Medicaid populations in New York and the Medicaid population in New Jersey).

 The updated release reads: